Adrimapo/vision_final_project/README.md

 ### Detect the 3D spheres with K-means algorithm

+ Definition:

+ > The K-means algorithm is a clustering algorithm that partitions a dataset into K clusters, where K is a user-defined number of clusters.
+The algorithm assigns each data point to the cluster whose centroid is closest, with the centroids being the means of the data points assigned to each cluster.<br><br>
+ The algorithm works by initializing the centroids randomly and iteratively optimizing the assignment of points to clusters and the position of the centroids until convergence.

+The implementation allowed the user to choose the desired number of clusters.
+If there are multiple objects and only one cluster, the center of these objects will be shown.
+If there are the same number of clusters as there are spheres, ideally the same number of centers as spheres will be shown.
+However, sometimes a cluster is generated far away and another one has both spheres, which can be resolved by increasing the number of clusters.

+The problem with creating too many clusters is that it may detect the same sphere multiple times and divide it into 2 or more clusters.

+!!!!!!!!
+Insertar varias imagenes de los clusters

+Furthermore, even though it decreased performance, the point cloud was iterated again and each point was colored according to which cluster it belonged to, showing which areas were affected by each cluster.

 ## trace_bar_node
 A node was created that displayed 6 tracebars and published their results to a topic, which was later subscribed to by the cv_pcl-node to properly adjust the color filters.